 - Divide the dough into equal pieces.
 If you continue dividing each pierce into halves, they should come out pretty even.
-Cover the dough with a towel while you are working on them.
+Cover the dough with a towel while you are working on each piece.

-- Either roll out each piece or stretch it out by hands.
-Place blueberries in the middle and cover them with sugar, about 1/3 a teaspoon in each.
+- Either roll out each piece or stretch it out by hand.
+Place blueberries in the middle and cover with sugar, about 1/3 a teaspoon in each.

 - Fold it over and pinch to seal.
 Make sure all holes are sealed well.
 Leave them on a floured surface or make just one steaming batch at a time.

 - Bring a pot with water to a boil and place a steamer on the inside.
 Place vareniki on the steamer and cover it using the lid.

 - Let them steam for about 7 minutes.
 To make sure they are fully cooked, break one and confirm that the dough is puffy.

 - Once done, vareniki should feel light and puffy.
 It's best to serve them on the first day, although they can be reheated later.

 Where can I purchase a steamer like yours ?

 Hi Tetyana, thank you for that question!
 I will send you a link.
 Enjoy!